luis198327/olympics-quiz-game/README.md

 + Google Images - used to search for images for website including olympic rings and hero image.
 Details can be found under the Credits section.
 + [Icons8](https://icons8.com/) - used to import the favicon olympic ring icon image.
 + [Favicon](https://favicon.io/) - used to convert the image from Icon8 into an ico file.
-+ [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to insert code into my webpage.
-The code used is referenced in the Code section below.
++ [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to get ideas for how to use code in my webpage.
++ [stack overflow](https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css) - code used specified on code section below to assist with hover over effect on answers.
 + [W3C HTML Validation Service](https://validator.w3.org/#validate_by_input) - used to check the markup validity of Web documents in HTML.
 + [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) - used to check the validity of my CSS in the project.
-+ [JShint](https://jshint.com/) - used to check the validity of my JavaScript code in my project.
++ [JSHint](https://jshint.com/) - used to check the validity of my JavaScript code in my project.
 + [Python Tutor](http://www.pythontutor.com/) - used to check my JavaScript code in the project.
 + [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used to test site, check console logs and run Lighthouse reports.
 + [TinyPNG](https://tinypng.com/) - used to compress my images so that they reduce file size and load faster within the site.